 Mathematics is the universal language essential to formulate and express ideas in science and engineering.
 As societies become more sophisticated and technical, mathematics plays increasingly important roles in other areas, such as business and the social sciences.
 As probably the oldest and most basic science, it provides the key to understanding the major technological achievements of our time.

-Students seeking a degree in mathematics may choose from a variety of courses, which allow for flexibility and specialization so that students can better adapt their educational experience to further their academic goals.
+Students seeking a degree in mathematics may choose from a variety of courses, which allow flexibility and specialization so students can better adapt their educational experience to further their academic goals.
 Students entering the field of mathematics at UT Dallas are prepared not only for careers in these areas, but also in numerous other professions that require expertise in mathematics.